University English Scheme (UES)

 This module is for international students who are currently writing or about to start writing their master's dissertations.
 Sessions will cover, for example, structuring text, writing abstracts and introductions, reviewing the literature, and making claims.

+The following is a sample of the one-off workshops that we offer.
 If you are unfamiliar with studying at university level, or just want to update your skills, these workshops are for you.
-The sessions are as follows:
+Some sessions focus on general academic language development and others look at language within the colleges:

 - Avoiding plagiarism

-How to avoid plagiarism by paraphrasing the words of others more effectively, and how to correctly reference sources using the SHU Harvard referencing system.
+How to avoid plagiarism by paraphrasing the words of others more effectively, and how to correctly reference sources.

 - Writing a critical review